raxod502/juniper-tools/fragmentation/README.md

 ### Editor configuration

 * Run `make cdb` to generate a `compile_commands.json` file for the Linux kernel, for use with C language servers.
+This requires that you install the [BEAR](https://github.com/rizsotto/Bear) utility, which is not otherwise required for the build.
 * Run `make dirlocals` to generate a `.dir-locals.el` file to configure Emacs to edit Linux kernel source with the appropriate style settings.